rajeshradhakrishnan135/PCMLAI_Capstone_Project/README.md

 gamma : [0.01,0.1,1,'scale']
 probability': [True]

-The best SVM model was found to be: C = 1, degree = 3, gamma = 1, kernel = 'rbf', probability = True
+The best SVM model was found to be: C = 1, degree = 3, gamma = 1, kernel = 'rbf', probability = True,
 And it was found that its Training accuracy (0.8249) was better than that of the base SVM case (0.8083) but the Test accuracy (0.7739) was poorer than the base SVM case (0.7846).